Why Lakewood Has Unique Food Truck Regulations

 Health Inspection Essentials

-Jefferson County Public Health inspectors evaluate food trucks on a comprehensive checklist that covers everything from food temperature control to personal hygiene.
+Jefferson County Public Health inspectors evaluate food trucks on a detailed checklist that covers everything from food temperature control to personal hygiene.
 Cold foods must be stored at 41F or below, and hot foods must maintain 135F or above.
 Your truck needs a functioning three-compartment sink with hot and cold running water, plus a separate handwashing sink that is always accessible.

 JCPH also examines your food sourcing documentation.
 They want to see invoices proving that all ingredients come from approved commercial suppliers.
 Your wastewater holding tank must be at least 15% larger than your potable water tank, and both must be clearly labeled.
 Cross-contamination prevention is a major focus area, so color-coded cutting boards and separate storage for raw proteins are strongly recommended.